Skip to main content

 • Reputation damage: Spam complaints can harm your sender reputation

-• Unsubscribes and blocks: Recipients may report your emails as spam
+• Deliverability issues: Recipients may report your emails as spam, affecting future campaigns

 How to comply with GDPR and ePrivacy for email marketing